jchiefelk/ITEC-430/sshserver/README.md

 <h3>Security Deprecations</h3>

 <p>
-  Older versions of OpenSSH use to offer DSA as an encription algorithm to generate keys.
+  Older versions of OpenSSH use to offer DSA as an encription protocol to generate keys.
 It is very important that you NO LONGER USE DSA.
-In fact, DSA is disabled in OpenSSH versions 7.0 and greater, see <a href='http://www.openssh.com/legacy.html'>Legacy.</a>  The reasons behind this, is because DSA is now vulnerable to Brute-Force attack.
-You can read more about this DSA vulnerabilities in these useful links.</p>
+In fact, DSA is disabled in OpenSSH versions 7.0 and greater, see <a href='http://www.openssh.com/legacy.html'>Legacy.</a> You can read more about this DSA vulnerabilities in these useful links.</p>

 <p>
   <a href='https://security.stackexchange.com/questions/5096/rsa-vs-dsa-for-ssh-authentication-keys'>Stack Exhcange thread</a>